-Tommy was born June 29, 1945 in the Pebworth Community of Owsley County, Kentucky to William Hunter and Arkie (Isaacs) Cornett.
-William moved his family to Cincinnati and Tommy attended Central High School, graduating in 1964.
+Tommy was born June 29, 1945, in the Pebworth Community of Owsley County, Kentucky to William Hunter and Arkie (Isaacs) Cornett.
+William moved his family to Cincinnati and Tommy attended Central High School.
+He took welding, participated in baseball, football, and intramural basketball, and was a member of the “C” Club.
+He graduated in 1964.

-From September 1963 to April 1964 he refinished and reconditioned business machines at Business Machines, Inc. at 3415 Warsaw Avenue.
+From September 1963 to April 1964, he refinished and reconditioned business machines as a co-op student at Business Machines, Inc. at 3415 Warsaw Avenue.
 After graduation to June 1967, he worked as a salesman for Sears on Reading Road.

 Tom joined the Cincinnati Police Division as a Police Recruit on June 18, 1967.
 He was promoted to Patrolman on September 10, 1967, assigned to District 5 (1012 Ludlow Avenue), and issued Badge 343.
 On August 17, 1969, Patrolman Cornett was rotated to District 4 (7017 Vine Street).
 On October 8, 1978 he transferred to Central Vice Control Section.
 He returned to District 4 (by then at 4150 Reading Road) during 1980.
 On November 3, 1981 he was promoted to Sergeant, reassigned to District 5, and issued Badge S-47.
 Sergeant Cornett also served in District 3 (3201 Warsaw Avenue), Internal Investigation Section, and back at Central Vice Control Section.
 His commander considered him the single greatest reason for their success.
 A current police chief in another jurisdiction considered him one of the best supervisors he ever worked for.
 Sergeant Cornett retired with a disability and 23 years of service on October 2, 1990.
 He also had 24 letters of appreciation and/or commendation, including six from three separate police chiefs.